jshiriyev/formation-evaluation/README.md

 **Insight Module**

-The implementation of insight module is shown for a well in a shaly sand formation.
+The implementation of `pphys.insight` module is shown for a well in a shaly sand formation.
 The figure below, demonstrated a comparison of porosity measurements by various methods for this case.

 <img src="img/insight_shaly_sand_porosity_measurement.png">